-[This page is in development.
-As well as William’s obituary, it will include death notices or obituaries of family members and some significant others.]
+As well as two of William’s obituaries, this page includes death notices or obituaries of family members and some significant others.

 Gentleman’s Magazine July 1835 | Obituary | The Earl of Devon | May 26.
 At his residence in the Place Vendome, Paris, in his 67th year, the Right Hon.
 William Courtenay, Earl of Devon (1553,) third Viscount Courtenay of Powderham castle, co.
 Devon (1762,) and a Baronet (1644).